syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ## Export DataGrid to PDF Grid

-You can export the data to [PdfGrid](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfGrid-class.html) by using the `exportToPdfGrid` method from the `key.currentState` of the DataGrid.
+Export the data to the [PdfGrid](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/PdfGrid-class.html) by using the `exportToPdfGrid` method from the `key.currentState` of the DataGrid.

 {% tabs %}
 {% highlight Dart %}